securityjoes/ForensicMiner/README.md

 of forensic analysis.
 Streamlined and effective, this tool sets a new standard in the realm of digital forensics.

 ![How To Install](https://github.com/YosfanEilay/ForensicMiner/assets/132997318/36c30bc3-c9f1-49f7-a3ac-b56c01e53dd1)

+#### Know This Before Installation
+* Always run ForensicMiner as administrator, if not, some things may not work properly.
+* Always install ForensicMiner from "C:\" drive.